King County developing vaccine verification system as more venues require inoculation

 A streamlined verification system could ease bottlenecks at entry to such events, rather than forcing staff to examine vaccination cards, comparing them to a person’s ID.

-The county said it is currently gathering feedback from community organizations, labor unions, businesses and cities.
+The county said it is gathering feedback from community organizations, labor unions, businesses and cities.

-“COVID-19 vaccines are safe, highly effective, and readily available, and verifying vaccination in certain non-essential, high-risk settings can make those places safer for the public, workers, and our community, including children who are not currently eligible for vaccination,” said Dr. Jeff Duchin, King County’s Health Officer.
+“COVID-19 vaccines are safe, highly effective, and readily available, and verifying vaccination in certain nonessential, high-risk settings can make those places safer for the public, workers, and our community, including children who are not currently eligible for vaccination,” said Dr. Jeff Duchin, King County’s Health Officer.

 Vaccines are free and health insurance is not required.

-Even as the county and much of the country see a surge in COVID cases and hospitalizations driven by the more-contagious delta variant, vaccines remain hugely effective against serious illness.
+Even as the county and much of the country see a surge in coronavirus cases and hospitalizations driven by the more-contagious delta variant, vaccines remain hugely effective against serious illness.

-County data shows that the unvaccinated are 49 times more likely to be hospitalized due to COVID than the fully vaccinated.
+County data shows that the unvaccinated are 49 times more likely to be hospitalized due to COVID-19, the illness caused by the coronavirus, than the fully vaccinated.
 Countywide hospitalizations have surged in the last six weeks, but they’ve been driven entirely by the unvaccinated.
 There has been virtually no increase in hospitalizations among the fully vaccinated, according to county data.

-Several members of the Metropolitan King County Council, on Tuesday, while voicing general support for a vaccination verification system, also had concerns.
+Several members of the Metropolitan King County Council on Tuesday, while voicing general support for a vaccination verification system, also had concerns.

 Presenting an actual paper vaccine card should remain an option, Councilmember Rod Dembowski said, noting that many people, especially seniors, don’t use computers or smartphones.